 Toledo Zoo Family:

-We have a family group of lemurs here at the Toledo Zoo: two mothers, one father and their offspring.
-They bred the first season they were together, and the following spring, one female had a male; the next day, the other female gave birth to twin boys.
-In 2013, they gave birth again, to a female and a male.
-All together, you can see 8 lemurs snuggling in a lemur ball, wrestling, foraging and running around the exhibit.
+We have a family group of lemurs here at the Toledo Zoo: two mothers (Fanta and Fresca), one father (Oliver) and their offspring.
+They have successfully bred all 3 seasons that they have been together, and can be seen at Primate Forest with 4 of their male offspring (Misa, Maky, Henri, and Dan), and their new babies!
+Fresca gave birth on March 20th, and Fanta closely followed on March 25th.
+All together, you can see 9 lemurs snuggling in a lemur ball, wrestling, foraging and running around the exhibit.

 The video below shows two of the lemur babies when they were a few weeks old: